706-419-3883

 Lifestyle Factors That Help or Inhibit NK Cells

 Dr. Morimoto and associates at the Osaka University Graduate School of Medicine investigated the association between lifestyle, mental health status, and natural killer (NK) cells.
 The lifestyle habits they examined included cigarette smoking, alcohol consumption, sleeping hours, working hours, physical exercise, eating breakfast, balanced nutrition, and mental stress.
 Here is what they discovered: Participants with a good overall lifestyle showed significantly higher NK cell activity than those subjects with poor lifestyle habits.
 Subjects who complained of an unstable mental status had significantly lower NK cell activity than those who reported having a stable mental status.
-Consequently, when subjects were divided into four groups by lifestyle and mental health status.
-Subjects who had poor or moderate lifestyle and reported unstable mental status showed the lowest NK cell activity while subjects who had good lifestyle practices and reported stable mental status showed the highest NK cell activity.1
+Consequently, subjects were divided into four groups by lifestyle and mental health status.
+Subjects who had poor or moderate lifestyle and reported unstable mental status showed the lowest NK cell activity.
+Subjects who had good lifestyle practices and reported stable mental status showed the highest NK cell activity.1

 In a later study, Dr. Morimoto and his colleagues found that healthy lifestyles are associated with higher levels of virus-killing enzymes in natural killer cells as well as significantly higher numbers of NK cells.
 In contrast, poor lifestyle habits decrease the number of the natural killer cells and their viral-destroying enzymes.2